Table of Contents

 Cannabis has always had an issue with bioavailability.
 Whether smoked, eaten, or applied, each method of delivery loses a significant percentage of medicinal or experiential qualities in the process.
-The pursuit of better bioavailability has become a driving force of product development within all areas of the industry.
+The pursuing bioavailability, ultrasonic processors have become a driving force of product development within all areas of the industry.
 The quest to get more out of the plant has led manufacturers into the world of nanoemulsion technology.

 The current research on nanoemulsion has demonstrated significant improvements to the bioavailability of certain cannabinoids upon digestion.
 If manufacturers can squeeze more out of the original plant material, there are substantial benefits for both recreational and medical consumers.